erinantoine1/Melody-Mastermind/README.md

 ### Settings <a name="settingsFeatures"></a>

 <img src="./GIF/settings.gif" width=75% height=75% />
-- Users are prompted to choose various settings for their new game <br />
+-Users are prompted to choose various settings for their new game <br />
 <ul>
 	<li><b>Name:</b> Name/nickname/username, limited to 20 characters (special chars/spaces allowed)</li>
 	<li><b># of Songs:</b> The total number of songs to be quizzed on in your game (10, 20, 30)</li>
 	<li><b>Difficulty:</b> The difficulty of your game (Easy, Medium, Hard)</li>
 	<li><b>Genre:</b> The genre of the songs in your game (Random, Pop, Alt/Rock)</li>
 </ul>
-- Navigation
+-Navigation
 <ul>
 	<li><b>x:</b> To main menu</li>
 	<li><b>i:</b> To game tutorial</li>